 Obviously, powering the inverter all the time in Active ECO does require more energy than standard ECO mode.
 The trade-off for this is that efficiency in Active ECO is between 0.5-1% lower than normal ECO mode.
 But efficiency is still considerably higher than online UPS mode, so it offers something of a happy medium.

-In the event of a mains failure, the inverter takes over far quicker in Active ECO mode, meaning it offers higher availability than standard ECO mode.
+In the event of a mains failure, the inverter takes over far quicker in Active ECO mode, meaning it offers higher availability than the standard ECO mode.

-Obviously, the efficiency using Active ECO is slightly less (around 1%) than it is with pure ECO, but this is still considerably better than online, so offers users something of a happy medium.
+Obviously, the operating efficiency when using Active ECO is slightly less (around 1%) than it is with pure ECO, but this is still considerably better than online, so offers users something of a happy medium.

 When To Use ECO Or Active ECO Modes